sebastianlpdb/homelike/README.md

 3. Install styled-components and use it in a basic way
 4. Add many basic components like Button, InputText, etc. as styled components
 5. Restructure some views as components
+6. Fix bootstrap-grid.min.css path in index.html
+7. Webpack is inside the application since it was created using `create-react-app`.
+I've only ejected the app using `npm run eject`